farmOS/farmOS-map/README.md

 second parameter.
 The configuration parameter's properties may vary depending on the type of layer being added.

+The order of layers in the map and layer switcher is determined by the order in which they are added to the map.
+Layers will be added to the top of the stack (appearing higher in the layer switcher), unless they are in the `Base layers` group, in which case they will be added to the bottom of the base layers list.

 ```js
 // Adding a Well Known Text layer
 const wkt = "POLYGON ((-75.53643733263014 42.54424760416683, -75.5360350012779 42.54427527000766, -75.53589016199109 42.54412508386721, -75.53588747978209 42.54302634269183, -75.53643733263014 42.54424760416683))";